tedchain/tedchain-technology/README.md

         bytes transaction_metadata = 3;
     }

 * ``mutation``: The mutation applied by the transaction.
-It is represented as a byte string but deserialized according to the :ref:`Mutation schema <data-structures-mutation>`.
+It is represented as a byte string but deserialized according to the `Mutation schema <data-structures-mutation>`.
 * ``timestamp``: A timestamp for the transaction.
 * ``transaction_metadata``: Arbitrary metadata to be stored in the mutation.
 This will typically contain a digital signature of the mutation by the required parties.

 Ledger structure
 ================

-At the core, an Tedchain ledger is a key-value store, represented by :ref:`records <data-structures-records>`.
+At the core, an Tedchain ledger is a key-value store, represented by `records <data-structures-records>`.
 At the data store level, record keys can be any arbitrary byte string, however Tedchain Ledger expects a well defined structure for the record keys.

 Record keys
 -----------

 Record keys are UTF8-encoded strings.
 They are structured in three parts, separated by colons (``:``).

-1. **The record path**: A path in the :ref:`account hierarchy <account-hierarchy>` indicating where the record is situated.
+1. **The record path**: A path in the `account hierarchy <account-hierarchy>` indicating where the record is situated.
-2. **The record type**: A value indicating the :ref:`type <record-types>` of the record.
+2. **The record type**: A value indicating the `type <record-types>` of the record.
 3. **The record name**: The name of the record.

 The combination of these three values uniquely identify a record.